samyfrey/passbook/README.md

 ## User Story
 As a banking analyst, I want to:
-- Quickly access a consolidated view of all my portfolio to track my objectives
+- Quickly access a consolidated view of all my portfolio to track my revenue objectives
+- Visualize my authorizations
 - Create and manage client profiles and loans to keep my portfolio up-to-date
 - Manage my budget and be able to instantly update my objectives
 - Follow news relevant to my clients easily